Lorraine Thorpe

 Lorraine Thorpe (born 1994) is a British woman who is Britain's youngest female double murderer.
-Over the space of nine days in August 2009, Thorpe tortured and murdered two people in Ipswich, one of which was her own father.
+Over nine days in August 2009, Thorpe tortured and murdered two people in Ipswich, one of whom was her own father.
 She came to national attention upon her conviction in 2010, when it was noted that she had only been 15 years old at the time of the killings.
 She was sentenced to life imprisonment with a minimum tariff of 14 years' imprisonment, while her accomplice in the murders was issued with a 27-year minimum tariff.
 She remains imprisoned at HM Prison Foston Hall, having been refused parole in October 2023.

 Background

 Thorpe was raised in Ipswich, Suffolk.
 She grew up in poverty, living with her father in a number of "squalid" flats and sometimes in tents.
 She became associated with a group of middle-aged alcoholics who often engaged in violence and regularly fought with each other.
 The group were also thieves and repeatedly stole in order to be able to pay for alcohol.
 Thorpe came to the attention of social services, but they could not keep track of her, and every time she was placed in a specially assigned school, she went back to her father.
 Her frail father was likewise an alcoholic, and Thorpe had the responsibility of caring for him from a very young age.
 Her upbringing was said to have left her as a violent young woman who was also highly manipulative.